The weight reduction of mod $p$ Siegel modular forms for $GSp_4$: Weight reduction

-which is clearly non-zero in $R$. \end{proof} \begin{rmk} In the later purpose, we would be able to replace $(k_1,k_2)$ with $(k_1+t(p+1),k_2+t(p+1))$ for some non-negative integer $t$ which is coprime to $p$.
-Then the assumption of Theorem \ref{non-vanishing2} would be fulfilled. \end{rmk} Next we construct a function on superspecial locus and reduce the weight of forms on the locus to be less than or equal to $p+1$.
+which is immediately deduced to be non-zero in $R$ by our assumption. \end{proof} Next we construct a function on superspecial locus and reduce the weight of forms on the locus to be less than or equal to $p+1$.